fflch/etl/README.eng.md

 #### 🚧 Limitations

- - **Redundancy**: The simplified database contains redundant data, which, while making the database easier to use, is not ideal for all purposes.
+ - **Redundancy**: The resulting database is highly denormalized, leading to a large amount of redundant data.
+Although this makes it easier to use, it is not recommended for many purposes.

  - **Reliability**: Due to the inherent issues with Replicado USP data and the difficulties in fully diagnosing and addressing these problems, it's crucial to use ETL-FFLCH data with care and remain critical of its accuracy, especially when dealing with older data.
 If you think you found any mistakes, don't hesitate to contact STI-FFLCH or [EAIP-FFLCH](eaipfflch@usp.br).